Print| Email

 Employee’s Rights to Intellectual Property

 When your business expands to include employees or contractors that work alongside you, the rules governing intellectual property as it relates to your business become somewhat more complicated.
-Whether your employees are creating intellectual property for your business, are using confidential intellectual property in your business created by you (i.e., trade secrets) to complete their tasks, or working on developing independent intellectual property outside of work hours, there are rules and regulations that govern these actions.
+Whether your employees are creating intellectual property for your business, are using confidential intellectual property in your business created by you (i.e., trade secrets) to complete their tasks, or working on developing independent intellectual property outside of work hours, there are statues, regulations and common law that apply to these actions.

 It is important to get acquainted with these rules to avoid any surprises down the line when it comes to intellectual property ownership.
 In Canada, there are different legal ownership tests applicable to patents, trademarks, and copyright.
 Further, there are meaningful differences in legislation depending on whether the creator is an employee or an independent contractor.